-NOTE: In the Summer, some Academic Advisors are not available for advising.
-If you have an immediate advising need and cannot reach your advisor, please contact your Department Chair for help.
+- NOTE: In the summer, some Academic Advisors may not be readily available for advising (study abroad, research, etc.); if you have an immediate advising need and can not reach your advisor, please contact your Department Chair in your degree program for help.

 - ASK QUESTIONS.
 Your Academic Advisor is here to help, or to direct you to the help you need!

-What do I bring to my ACADEMIC ADVISING appointment?
+What do I do if I need to change my advisor?